-Counselling and Mental Health Service
+Counselling & Mental Health

-During your studies at CU Coventry you can register with a GP at the Medical Centre.
+During your time at CU Coventry you can register with a GP at the Medical Centre.
 You need to do this as soon as possible to ensure that any medical support you need will be in place at the start of your studies.
 You don’t need a medical card to register; this will be sorted out for you.

-The Medical Centre consists of both male and female doctors, there are also district nurses, midwives and psychiatric nurses that are available to see you.
+The Medical Centre consists of both male and female doctors, and there are also district nurses, midwives and psychiatric nurses that are available to see you.
 Students that are registered with a GP at the Hub will also have access to the out-of-hours service on Radford Road surgery on Saturday mornings; or there is a NHS walk in centre on Stoney Stanton Road.

-If you do have a medical emergency, you should go to Accident and Emergency (A&E) at University Hospital Coventry and Warwickshire, Walsgrave or call the emergency services on 999.
+If you have a medical emergency, you should go to Accident and Emergency (A&E) at University Hospital Coventry and Warwickshire, Walsgrave or call the emergency services on 999.

-The Medical Centre can be contacted on:
+The Medical Centre can be contacted at:

 Coventry CV1 5QP

-Tel: +44 (0) 24 76592012
+talk. +44 (0) 24 7659 2012

 Spirituality & Faith Centre